Funeral insurance for pensioners - Compare your options from leading Australian insurers, with no medical required

 It isn’t always easy for people over the age of 60 and even 50 to take out life insurance.
 Pre-existing medical conditions can hold back many people back from getting cover in place and if they do get cover they will often have a premium loading applied to account for the additional risk.
 This means that life insurance for people in this age group is often quite costly.
 Funeral cover can provide an affordable means of getting some insurance in place so that your family is not left with a hefty funeral bill and can say goodbye without taking on any financial pressure.

-Funeral insurance provides an affordable means of insurance cover that is easy to apply for and easy to manage.
+Funeral insurance for pensioners provides an affordable means of insurance cover that is easy to apply for and easy to manage.
 Policy owners are given a lump-sum payment that can be used to cover the cost of a funeral and other associated expenses that may arise following death.
 Lets take a look at some of the key advantages:

 - No medical underwriting: Most insurers will not require the applicant to submit medical underwriting in order to be able to take out cover.